gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 }
 ```

 Now, we have a constructor for the `LocalInstTracker` and a virtual function `regProbeListeners()`.
-The `regProbeListeners` is called automatically when the simulation starts.
+The function `regProbeListeners` is called automatically when the simulation starts.
 We will use it to attach to the ProbePoint.

 ---